gil2rok/radsketch/README.md

 Implementing all different sorts of ML algorithms, primarily for supervised learning, in python.

 My goal for this project is to become familiar with the entire ML pipeline, from data pre-processing to fine-tuning hyper-parameters.
 I am going to start off by just implementing common ML algorithms.
-I will work my way up to coding an entire ML pipeline over time, adding completixy to each sucessive implmentation.
+I will work my way up to coding an entire ML pipeline over time, adding completixy to each sucessive aglorithm I implement.

 Currently, I will be using common datasets, like MINST, Fashion MINST, and Iris.
 I will later begin to use datasets from kaggle that have (slightly) more complicated data.
 After I will look for other, less clean data to practice data pre-processing on.